-WTAMU-CDP Externship practicum may only be done at the sites with which the WTAMU-CDP has a formal affiliation agreement WTAMU-CDP students must register for CD 6399 practicum class every semester in which clini hours are accrued CD 6399 online practicum class and externship are a full semester requirement.
-Absences in general are not recommended and may result in an "incomplete" grade for the semester requiring an additional semester of clinical practicum.
-Requests for planned absences from an externship must be submitted to the clinic coordinator in writing prior to the beginning of your externship and approved by your extern clinical instructor Departmental/site dress code requirements must be followed The "400 hours" of clinical practicum is a minimum - not a maximum .
-The midterm performance evaluation is due in CALIPSO by date Clinic Review meetings are scheduled during the last weeks of the semester.
-Final performance evaluations from externship clinical instructors are due the day of your scheduled clinic review.
-A grade of "S" or passing is required for all practicum experiences.
-Extern students not making grade of "S" will be required to repeat that externship semester Completed clinic practicum hours must be entered and approved by the clinical instructor by the 5 th of each month or first working day following the 5 th .
-Failure to enter and get approval for hours by the due date will result in a forfeit of those hours.
-Required training and documentation must be current prior to starting an externship semester.
-Supervisor/Clinical Instructor agreements are due back to the Clinic Coordinator signed and dated no later than date I have read, understand and agree to follow the general guidelines for CD 6399 Student Clinic Coordinator Date Semester Date Semester
+1. W T A WTAMU-CDP Externship practicum may only be done at the sites with which the MU-CDP has a formal affiliation agreement 2.
+WTAMU-CDP students must register for CD 6399 practicum class every semester in a clinic hours are accrued 3.
+CD 6399 online practicum class and externship are a full semester requirement.
+4. the se Absences in general are not recommended and may result in an "incomplete" grade for emester requiring an additional semester of clinical practicum.
+Requests for planned absences from an externship must be submitted to the clinic linator in writing prior to the beginning of your externship and approved by your n clinical instructor 6.
+Departmental/site dress code requirements must be followed 7.
+The "400 hours" of clinical practicum is a minimum - not a maximum .
+8. The midterm performance evaluation is due in CALIPSO by date Clinic Review meetings are scheduled during the last weeks of the semester.
+Final rmance evaluations from externship clinical instructors are due the day of your scheduled review 10. makii A grade of "S" or passing is required for all practicum experiences.
+Extern students not ng a grade of "S" will be required to repeat that externship semester. by the Completed clinic practicum hours must be entered and approved by the clinical instructor e 5 th of each month or first working day following the 5 th .
+Failure to enter and get approval ours by the due date will result in a forfeit of those hours.
+12. Required training and documentation must be current prior to starting an externship ster 13. and d Supervisor/Clinical Instructor agreements are due back to the Clinic Coordinator signed ated no later than date I have e read, understand and agree to follow the general guidelines for CD 6399 Studen t Clinic Coordinator Date Semester Date Semester